Hugo Weaving

-Hugo Wallace Weaving (born 4 April 1960) is an English actor, based in Australia.
-Born in Colonial Nigeria to British parents, Weaving has resided in Australia for the entirety of his career.
-He is the recipient of six Australian Academy of Cinema and Television Arts Awards (AACTA).
+Hugo Wallace Weaving (born 4 April 1960) is a stage, screen, and voice actor.
+Born in Colonial Nigeria to English parents, Weaving has lived in Australia since 1976, although he retains British citizenship.
+He undertook his acting training at NIDA in Sydney.
+He became known internationally for his appearances in the Australian films Proof (1991) and The Adventures of Priscilla, Queen of the Desert (1994), and more widely known as Agent Smith in the first three The Matrix films (1999–2003) and Elrond in The Lord of the Rings trilogy (2001–2003).

-He landed his first major role as English cricket captain Douglas Jardine on the Australian television series Bodyline (1984).
-He rose to prominence with his appearances in the Australian films Proof (1991) and The Adventures of Priscilla, Queen of the Desert (1994), winning his first AACTA Award for Best Actor in a Leading Role for the former.
-By the turn of the millennium, Weaving achieved international recognition through roles in mainstream American productions.
-His most notable film roles include Agent Smith in the first three The Matrix films (1999–2003), Elrond in The Lord of the Rings (2001–2003) and The Hobbit (2012–2014) trilogies, the title character in V for Vendetta (2005), The Wolfman (2010), and Johann Schmidt / Red Skull in the Marvel Cinematic Universe film Captain America: The First Avenger (2011).
+Weaving landed his first major role as English cricket captain Douglas Jardine on the Australian television series Bodyline (1984), and won his first AACTA Award for Priscilla.
+He is also known for his role as the title character in V for Vendetta (2005), The Wolfman (2010), Johann Schmidt / Red Skull in the Marvel Cinematic Universe film Captain America: The First Avenger (2011), and again as Elrond in The Hobbit trilogy (2012–2014).
+He has won many Australian Academy of Cinema and Television Arts (AACTA) Awards for his film and television performances, as well as other awards for stage performances.

-In addition to his live action appearances, Weaving has had several voice over roles, including in the films Babe (1995), Happy Feet (2006) and Happy Feet Two (2011), and the Transformers series as Megatron (2007–2011).
+He has also done several voice-over roles, including in the films Babe (1995), Happy Feet (2006), Happy Feet Two (2011), and as Megatron in the Transformers series (2007–2011).
 He reprised his roles of Agent Smith and Elrond in Matrix and Lord of the Rings video game adaptations.

 Early life and education

-Weaving was born on 4 April 1960 at the University of Ibadan Teaching Hospital, in Ibadan, Nigeria to British parents; he is the son of Anne Lennard (born 1934), a tour guide and former teacher, and Wallace Weaving (born 1929), a seismologist, who met as students at the University of Bristol.
+Hugo Wallace Weaving was born on 4 April 1960 at the University of Ibadan Teaching Hospital, in Ibadan, Nigeria to English parents: mother Anne Lennard, a tour guide and former teacher, and father Wallace Weaving, a seismologist, who met as students at the University of Bristol.
 His maternal grandmother was Belgian.
-A year after his birth, his family returned to the United Kingdom, living in Bedford and Brighton before moving to Melbourne and Sydney in Australia; Johannesburg in South Africa; and then returning to the United Kingdom again.
+A year after his birth, his family returned to the United Kingdom, living in Bedford and Brighton.
+They later moved to Melbourne and Sydney in Australia; Johannesburg in South Africa; and then returned to the United Kingdom.

-While in the UK, he attended The Downs School, Wraxall, near Bristol, and Queen Elizabeth's Hospital.
+While in the UK, Weaving attended The Downs School, Wraxall, near Bristol, and Queen Elizabeth's Hospital.
 While at the Downs School, in 1973, Weaving played one of his first theatrical roles, taking the part of Captain Asquith in Robert Bolt's The Thwarting of Baron Bolligrew.
-His family moved back to Australia in 1976, where he attended Knox Grammar School in Sydney.
-He graduated from Sydney's National Institute of Dramatic Art in 1981.
+His family moved back to Sydney, Australia in 1976 with the intention to settle; however his parents separated not long after they migrated.
+In Sydney, he attended Knox Grammar School.

+He went on to study at Sydney's National Institute of Dramatic Art, graduating with a Diploma of Dramatic Art (Acting) in 1981.
+Weaving has said that though his roots are in Australia, and he considers it his country, he feels neither wholly English nor wholly Australian.